Donovant/Schoolwork/CS112/Prog1_DRT/readme.md

 # Assignment 1:
 - Create a program with three text boxes (One, Two, and Three) and fill these boxes with their respective names.
 - Create two buttons.
 The first button (Left) should left justify the text within the boxes created above.
-The second button (Right) will left justify the test within these boxes.
+The second button (Right) will right justify the text within these boxes.
 These buttons should be be able to be pushed consecutively with the expected formatting change observed.